sky background

 For works accepted for presentation to the Committee, staff will compile a formal justification for the acquisition which includes a biography of the artist, how the work connects to the existing WAG collection, regional significance, a condition report, and a collections/storage requirement report.
 The eventual costs to the Gallery will be explored through copyright, exhibition rights, and other associated rights and fees.
 The artwork will be brought into the Gallery temporarily for a condition report and for formal presentation to the Collections Committee.
 If it is determined by the Committee that the artwork be accessioned, donors will be asked to sign a Deed of Gift form, transferring ownership of the artwork to the Gallery.
 If the work is not accepted, arrangements will be made to return the piece to the donor, at the donor’s expense.

 Artworks are then appraised, and a tax receipt is issued to the donor.
-For qualified donations, an application will be made to the Canadian Cultural Property Export Review Board (CCPERB).

 Can I get a Charitable Tax Receipt?